hviana/Upload-middleware-for-Oak-Deno-framework/README.md

 This middleware automatically organizes uploads to avoid file system problems and create dirs if not exists, and optimizes ram usage when uploading large files using Deno standard libraries!

+Request must contains a body with form with enctype="multipart/form-data", and inputs with type="file".
+For a while, it does not support input with multiple attribute, but you can work around this in javascript by creating a virtual form and adding an input element for each "file" object in ("input [type = file]").files.
 ## Examples:
 <pre>
   .get("/", async (context: any, next: any) => {